 But before trying to summarize the positions, let me try to answer the question as simply as possible, and try to get to the point of the controversy:

-What currently happens, policy-wise (see below for more, including exceptions to this regulation) is that a MTF athlete is allowed to compete only if they show that they’ve kept their T levels below a certain point (10 nmol/L currently, perhaps 5 nmol/L in future) for at least twelve months.
+What currently happens, policy-wise (see below for more, including exceptions to this regulation) is that a MTF athlete is allowed to compete only if they show that they’ve kept their T levels below a certain point (10 nmol/L for some sports, 5 nmol/L for others) for at least twelve months.
 This is aimed, in theory, at taking away the advantage enjoyed by biological males.
 But does it?
 Could some degree of advantage remain, particularly in sports where the benefit of testosterone isn’t removed by its reduction?

 If this is the case, namely that some advantage remains even after lowering testosterone, then it would have massive implications for women’s sport, because it would theoretically allow a sub-elite male to compete as an elite female simply through declaration or self-identification, and compliance with the policy.

 Why?
-Because if the normal male-vs-female performance difference is 10%, then a male who is say, 7% slower than the very best males (sub-elite in other words), but who loses only 3 to 4% after reassignment to the female category, would now be at the level of elite females.
+Because in running events, if the normal male-vs-female performance difference is 10%, then a male who is say, 7% slower than the very best males (sub-elite in other words), but who loses only 3 to 4% after reassignment to the female category, would now be at the level of elite females.
+In strength based events, particularly involving the upper body, this starting difference is even larger – weight lifting world records are 25% to 35% better in men than women even when you correct for mass, which means that even 20% reductions in strength with T reduction would not remove the male advantage.

-In effect, this would ‘flood’ the female sports division with new arrivals, who enter the group by virtue of a physiological advantage that is unavailable to those already in the group.
+In effect, if the policy doesn’t remove the advantage, it could ‘flood’ the female sports division with new arrivals, who enter the group by virtue of a physiological advantage that is unavailable to those already in the group.

-If this were true, then there’d be little to fret about.
+If this were true, then there’d be little to fret about, at least for performance, fairness and safety.
 It would mean that a 12 month period of compliance would be enough to ensure fairness, and that no biological male ever enters women’s sport with a theoretically insurmountable advantage.
 It is, according to its proponents, the current situation, as evidenced by the lack of dominant MTF elite athletes.

 And so in summary (and simplification), these are the two models: